-Danske Bank has entered a partnership between the Norwegian government and several private companies by the name ‘Grønt kystfartsprogram’ (in Norwegian), which aims to make Norwegian coastal shipping the most efficient and environmentally friendly in the world.
+Danske Bank has entered a partnership between the Norwegian government and several private companies by the name ‘Grønt kystfartsprogram’, which aims to make Norwegian coastal shipping the most efficient and environmentally friendly in the world.

 The ambition of the programme is that by 2030, greenhouse gas emissions from Norwegian domestic shipping will be reduced to 60 pct. of today's level.
 By 2050 greenhouse gas emissions should be zero.